 The Fund contributes monthly to the State Employees' Pension Plan (the Pension Plan), as required by State statutes.
-Total pension payments of \$446,125 on total wages of \$1,949,104 are included in the financial statements, which is equal to the required contribution.
-The Pension Plan is a cost-sharing multiple employer defined benefit plan that covers virtually all full-time or regular part-time employees of the State.
+Employer contributions for employee benefits as of June 30, 2023 and 2022, totaled \$475,240 and \$446,125, respectively, on total wages of \$2,114,296 and \$1,949,104.
+These are included in the financial statements and are equal to the required contribution.
+The Pension Plan is a cost-sharing multiple-employer defined benefit plan that covers virtually all full-time or regular part-time employees of the State.
 The State of Delaware General Assembly is responsible for setting benefits and contributions and amending plan provisions.